Frank Farry

 Frank Farry (born December 31, 1972) is an American politician.
 A Republican, he is a member of the Pennsylvania State Senate representing the 6th district since 2023.
-He previously served in the Pennsylvania House of Representatives representing the 142nd legislative district from 2009-2022.
+He previously served in the Pennsylvania House of Representatives representing the 142nd legislative district from 2009–22.

 Career

 Before his election to the Pennsylvania House of Representatives, Farry served as assistant township manager for Middletown Township for eight years.
 He is also a practicing attorney with the firm of Jackson, Cook, Caracappa, and Bloom in Fairless Hills, Pennsylvania.
 He is the chief at Langhorne-Middletown Fire Co.

 During his time in the House of Representatives, he served on the Consumer Affairs and Human Services committees.

+Farry has served as a State Senator for the 6th district since 2023.

+For the 2025-2026 Session Farry serves on the following committees in the State Senate: